 Search Essentials was built from the ground up as a standalone site search.
 That means there is no third party subscription or separate monthly fee.
 As a part of our Essentials series of widgets, Search Essentials is easy to set up, and provides a key functionality that's at home in beginner websites and advanced builds alike.

-- Open the widget option panel.
-The Search Field Text field determines the text that is shown in the search field.
+Open the widget option panel.
+The Search Input Text field determines the text that is shown in the search field.